RajDoesStuff/Quick_and_dirty_roleplay_bot/IMPORTANT_README.txt

 ===============================

 DO NOT delete or edit .gitignore file when committing, if you do so, you can potentially leak your discord bot token!

+also my code is shit, you don't have to tell me that